shade-econ/nber-workshop-2023/README.md

 # First lecture online

-Before we start on Monday, please watch the video recording of the first lecture, "Standard Incomplete Markets Model: Steady-State".
-You can follow the slides along on the class notebook.
+Before we start on Monday, please watch the video recording of the first lecture, "Lecture 1: Standard Incomplete Markets Steady State".

+The slides for the lecture are a Jupyter notebook, which [you can view on GitHub here](https://github.com/shade-econ/nber-workshop-2023/blob/main/Lectures/Lecture%201%2C%20Standard%20Incomplete%20Markets%20Steady%20State.ipynb), or open on your own computer by navigating to `Lectures/Lecture 1, Standard Incomplete Markets Steady State.ipynb` in the repository.
+You are encouraged to follow along and play around with the notebook yourself!

 [Part 0: introduction (11:33 min)](https://www.dropbox.com/s/qsdzn2pb3u530r6/Part%200%2C%20introduction.mp4?dl=0)